Arup-Sarkar-24/MicroSevicesDemo/README.md

 ## Contributing

-If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the project, please mail .

 ## License